1. Introduction

 At Integrated Care 24 (IC24) we are committed to ensuring that no modern slavery or human trafficking takes place in any part of our business or our Supply chain.
 This statement sets out actions taken by IC24 to understand all potential modern slavery and human trafficking risks and to implement effective systems and controls.

-Section 54 of the Modern Slavery Act 2015 requires us to set out the steps that we have taken during the financial year to ensure that slavery and human trafficking is not taking place in any of its supply chains, and in any part of its own business.
+Section 54 of the Modern Slavery Act 2015 requires us to set out the steps that we have taken to ensure that slavery and human trafficking is not taking place in our supply chain, and in any part of our business.

 2. Organisational Structure